tonyspiro/tonyspiro.com-react/README.md

 Go to [http://localhost:8000](http://localhost:8000)

 ### About the app
 * My original website is [http://tonyspiro.com](tonyspiro.com) and is built on the WordPress platform.
 After running benchmark tests between my WordPress site and this React / Cosmic JS version, the React version clocks in over 10x FASTER.
-Where you can really tell the difference is between pages and on mobile.
+You can really see the speed difference between pages and on mobile.

 * This app uses React and the Flux pattern to create a single page application.
 React Router is used to perform the navigation between "pages".
 Running ```npm start``` boots a node server that allows for the pages to render properly when loaded in from a url or on page refresh.